 If a teacher believes a student may have head lice, the child is sent to the office for a staff member to examine the child's head for any live lice.
 If the child has live lice, his/her parent will be notified and expected to pick up the child with treatment given at home that evening.
+The student will not be able to return to school until there are no live lice present.
 If families are in need of assistance please contact the school office.
 Upon return to school, the child is checked to make sure live lice are gone.